 Fig. 5.
-UL-PDR performance for unconfirmed, validated, and mixed traffic when RX or TX is a priority
+UL-PDR performance for unconfirmed, validated, and mixed traffic when RX or TX is a priority Source: compiled by the authors

 More generally, DL packets may be denoted by NS based on their importance to the ED, explicitly signaled by the MAC header bit, or NS is inferred based on the program that generates the flow data).